trixi-framework/HOHQMesh.jl/docs/src/tutorials/create_edit_curves.md

 * Create and edit an outer boundary chain.
 * Create and edit an inner boundary chain.
 * Add the background grid when an outer boundary curve is present.
-* Visualize a HQMTool project.
+* Visualize an interactive mesh project.
 * Discuss undo / redo capabilities.
 * Construct and add parametric spline curves.
 * Construct and add a curve from parametric equations.